-Each proposed ordinance or resolution shall be introduced in electronic, digital, written or printed form, and shall not contain more than one subject which shall be clearly stated in a title; but except that general appropriation ordinances may contain the various subjects and accounts for which moneys are to be appropriated; except further that an ordinance placing a charter amendment before voters may contain more than one subject to be amended and submitted as a single ballot issue.
+Each proposed ordinance or resolution shall be introduced in electronic, digital, written or printed form, and shall not contain more than one subject which shall be clearly stated in a title; but except that general appropriation ordinances may contain the various subjects and accounts for which moneys are to be appropriated.
 The enacting clause of all ordinances passed by the council shall be, "Be it ordained by the council of the city of Columbus."
 The enacting clause of all ordinances submitted by the initiative shall be, "Be it ordained by the people of the city of Columbus."